 - Behavioral symptoms are due to mania or psychosis

 - The symptoms present a danger to the person or others

 - The person is experiencing inconsolable or persistent distress, a significant decline in function or substantial difficulty receiving needed care

 Antipsychotic medications should not be used to sedate or restrain persons with dementia.
 The minimum dosage should be used for the minimum amount of time possible.
 Adverse side effects require careful monitoring.

-Note that some anti-psychotics work for Alzheimer’s Disease but can cause severe damage if given to someone with Lewy Body Dementia .
-(Excerpt below, confirmed May 2016:
+Note that some common anti-psychotics can cause severe damage if given to someone with Lewy Body Dementia .
+(Excerpt below, reconfirmed Sep 2018):

 Unfortunately, persons with Lewy Body Dementia are often misdiagnosed as having Alzheimer’s Disease.
 As a result, they may be given medicines that harm them.
 Any use of anti-psychotic medication requires great care and review.